How LIRR service has changed

 New ways of transferring

 We've eliminated scheduled connections in Jamaica.
 Trains will leave promptly and won't be held to wait for each other.
 Please do not wait for an "all aboard" announcement from a conductor; step inside the train promptly.
+This speeds up trips for most people who aren’t getting off in Jamaica.
+It also lets us run more trains through the station.
 All trains will stop at Jamaica to provide better connectivity for riders on all branches.

-During rush hours, we might recommend new transfer points, such as Mineola, Brentwood, or Wantagh.
-By making these transfers east of Jamaica, you may have a less crowded ride.
+During rush hours, we might recommend new transfer points, such as Hicksville, Brentwood, or Wantagh.
+By making these transfers east of Jamaica, you’ll have a less crowded ride.
 This also helps reduce crowding in Jamaica for customers who have to transfer there.

 Removing timed connections will change the information you see and the travel recommendations we give you.
 On screens, connecting destinations won't be listed beneath each train.
 On TrainTime, the transfers you see are recommendations based on the time it takes to walk from one platform to another; they are not trains that will wait for you.
 Keep an open mind about your new travel options.